 Fungi are not acknowledged as relevant organisms in decision-making spheres, although we are unthinkable without them.
-Language creates reality and we want to place the Fungi where it belongs.
+Language creates reality and we want to place the fungi where they belong.

 This initiative aims to write this neglected kingdom of life into conservation and agricultural policy frameworks, protect it under international and domestic law, and unlock crucial funding for mycological research, surveys and educational programs.

 Published in 2018, it’s the first report outlining the state of the world’s fungi.
 It was organized by Royal Botanic Gardens, KEW, and co-authored by Giuliana Furci.

 The report makes it clear that fungi should be viewed on a par with the plant & animal kingdoms.
 What also becomes apparent is that when looking for nature-based solutions to some of our most critical global challenges, fungi could provide many of the answers.